CodingItWrong/reactnativetesting.io/docs/component/testing.md

 }
 ```

 Let's test that it displays the right message when a name is passed in as a prop.
-Create a file `Hello.spec.js` at the root of your project and add the following:
+Create a file `Hello.spec.js` at the root of your project and add the following (if you created the `Hello.spec.js` file on the previous page, replace its contents with the following):

 ```jsx
 import React from 'react';